PostgreSQL database patterns for query optimization, schema design, indexing, and security. Based on Supabase best practices.

 Suggestions

-Consider splitting anti-pattern detection queries and configuration templates into separate reference files to improve progressive disclosure
+Consider splitting anti-pattern detection queries and configuration templates into separate referenced files to improve progressive disclosure and keep the main skill leaner.

 | Dimension | Reasoning | Score |